UIUC-iSchool-DataViz/is445_bcubcg_fall2022/syllabus.md

 ---

 # COVID-19 Statement
 In keeping with University and iSchool policy, all students are required to engage in appropriate behavior to protect the health and safety of our community.
-If you are on campus, this includes wearing a facial covering properly, maintaining social distance (at least 6 feet from others at all times), disinfecting the immediate seating area, and using hand sanitizer.
-Additionally, you must be up-to-date with COVID vaccine/testing requirements in order to enter campus buildings.

 If you feel ill or are unable to come to class or complete class assignments due to issues related to COVID-19, including but not limited to: testing positive yourself, feeling ill, caring for a family member with COVID-19, or having unexpected child-care obligations, should contact their instructor immediately and cc their advisor.